 Bottom line: The new kid on the block, Got2Sleep is one of the best options for detailed sleep tracking statistics.
 It also presents itself as a lower-cost alternative to the Oura ring.

-One of these is Fitbit.
-They actually have a US patent to their name titled “Ring for optically measuring biometric data”.
+The first of these actually has a US patent to their name titled “Ring for optically measuring biometric data”.
+So Fitbit is definitely, at least, considering the idea.

 According to the paperwork, the device would emit light at a red wavelength of 660 nm and an infrared wavelength of 940 nm.
 It would then calculate the difference in absorption of the emitted light at the red wavelength and the emitted light at the infrared wavelength.